Variation of Hodge structures for non-K\"ahler manifolds: Introduction

 \section{Introduction}

-The theory of variation of Hodge structures (VHS for short) is a extensively studied subject in complex geometry and mathematical physics \cite{GGK13,CMP17,KP16,CK99}.
-The purpose of this note is to extend some parts of Griffiths' classical theory of VHS \cite{Gri68} to the non-K\"ahler setting.
-There are two motivations to do this, the first one is the works of Popovici and Anthes-Cattaneo-Rollenske-Tomassini \cite{Pop19,ACRT18} where they showed local Torelli theorem holds for Clabi-Yau $\p\pb$-manifolds and $\p\pb$-complex symplectic manifolds, respectively; the second one is that we want to understand the proof of Voisin on a density criterion of complex projective manifolds \cite{Voi05}.
+The theory of variation of Hodge structures (VHS for short) is an extensively studied object in complex geometry and related subjects (see \cite{GGK13,CMP17,KP16,CK99} and the references therein).
+The purpose of this note is to extend some parts of Griffiths' classical theory of VHS \cite{Gri68} to the non-K\"ahler setting, see \cite{Sim91,Kir15,Kas21} for extensions in other directions.
+There are two motivations to do this, the first is the works of Popovici and Anthes-Cattaneo-Rollenske-Tomassini \cite{Pop19,ACRT18}, where they showed local Torelli theorem holds for Clabi-Yau $\p\pb$-manifolds and $\p\pb$-complex symplectic manifolds, respectively; the second is that we want to understand Voisin's proof (see \cite{Voi05}) on a density criterion for complex projective manifolds\footnote{This has been generalized by Rutong Chen \cite{Chen22} to Moishezon manifolds by using the results obtained in this note.}.